 • Identifying the workplace psychosocial factors that can act as predictors of burnout

-• Recognising stressors - How to design bespoke solutions to address stressors and reduce potential psychosocial risk employees
+• Recognising stressors - How to design solutions to address stressors and reduce potential psychosocial risk employees

 • Understanding the relationship between workload and burnout – exploring potential controls